Skip to main content

 The aim is to reduce instances where people - particularly the young and vulnerable - are led into becoming money mules via online deception.

-AI’s Dual Impact On Financial Crime
+AI's Dual Impact on Financial Crime

 Generative AI is lowering the barrier for criminals to launch scams at scale.